 - Login to your Administrator account (must be the primary account or technical user)

-- In the left-nav menu, select Expenses (contact your account manager if you don not see Expenses)
+- Click Add-ons, select Expenses (contact your account manager if you do not see Expenses)

-- In the Max Spend Value Per Person box, enter an appropriate value
+- Max Spend Value Per Person - Enter an appropriate value

-- In the Terms and Conditions box, enter any restrictions you want to apply (this must be agreed by the budget holder when submitting an expense)
+- Terms and Conditions - Enter any restrictions you want to apply (this must be agreed-to by the budget holder when submitting an expense)

-- In the Max Recognition Age box, check/update the default value
+- Max Recognition Age - Check/update the default value

-- In the Approval Grace Period box, check/update the default value
+- Approval Grace Period - Check/update the default value

 Step 2 - Create supplier types

-- On the sub-menu, select Expense Supplier Types
+- In the left-nav menu, click Supplier Types

 - Click the Add Expense Supplier Type button

-- In the Supplier Types box, enter a type of supplier/expense (e.g. restaurant, flowers, etc.) that is eligible for expense reimbursement
+- Supplier Types - Enter a type of supplier/expense (e.g. restaurant, flowers, etc.) that is eligible for expense reimbursement

 - Repeat to add additional supplier types